 “When I really was a hardcore player in WoW’ [World of Warcraft]…when I got my adrenaline pumping.
 I started seeing health bars above people’s heads” –Charlie, 17 years old.

 The involuntary phenomena observed in GTP do not only happen due to playing video games.
 However, key factors involved in playing video games (usually for prolonged periods of time) such as sensory overload, high cognitive load, trance states and emotional engagement appear to ease the occurrence of such phenomena.

 Characteristics of GTP

-- Most GTP occur in full awake state while engaging in everyday tasks, but GTP can also manifest under hypnagogic states -borderline states between awake and sleep or while waking up.
+- Most GTP occur in the fully awake state while engaging in everyday tasks, but GTP can also manifest under hypnagogic states -borderline states between awake and sleep or while waking up.

-- In many cases GTP occur triggered by associations with game-related stimuli (e.g., objects/events simulated in the game).
+- In many cases, GTP occurs triggered by associations with game-related stimuli (e.g. objects/events simulated in the game).

 - GTP usually last for seconds or minutes, but there are reports of experiences for days, weeks or longer.